Gigahawk/elogate/README.md

   - Only matches after the added one need to be updated
     - If there are no newer matches containing the same players, no updates need to happen
+- Games and game modes can probably be stored in the same table with a foreign key for children/parent.
+  - For now, only one level of nesting is allowed (maybe enforced with a database rule or something).
+Game entries that have children can't have matches associated with it.
+    - Specifically, entries with children can't have parents, and entries with parents can't have children
+  - Any time a match is created, a player rank row is created for the game and parent game if exists.
+    - This means the PlayerRank model will need a game foreign key ref to indicate the game being described